TMcManus/Caller-ID-Validator/README.md

 This script is intended to simplify the process of verifying a client's caller ID for use in your [Twilio](http://www.twilio.com/) voice application.

 ## How can I use this?
 A customer of yours wants to be able to use their current phone number as a caller ID when they use your Twilio application.
-You've tried
+You've tried validating their phone using [Twilio's built in "Verify a Number" button](https://www.twilio.com/user/account/phone-numbers/incoming), but you can never seem to get them the verification code in time.
+Wouldn't it be great if you could just email them a link, and they could verify the number themselves?
+Well, that's what this script enables you to do.

 ## Installing
 1. Open `validation.php`.
 Replace `ACXXXXXX` with your Account SID and `YYYYYYYY` with your Auth Token.
 Both your Account SID and your Auth Token can be found on your Twilio account's dashboard page.